girip11/python_learning/clean_code_python/4_solid_principles.md

 > ISP states that, when we define an interface that provides multiple methods, it is better to instead break it down into multiple ones, each one containing fewer methods (preferably just one), with a very specific and accurate scope.
 By separating interfaces into the smallest possible units, to favor code reusability, each class that wants to implement one of these interfaces will most likely be highly cohesive given that it has a quite definite behavior and set of responsibilities.

-* Keeping the interface as small as possible makes it highly cohesive.
+* Keeping the interface as small as possible makes the classes that implements it highly cohesive.

 * Interface segregation principle makes the class implementing the interface adhere to single responsibility principle, since the interface does not contain behaviors that are orthogonal.